IDEA-Research/DWPose/README.md

 <p align="center"><img src="resources/demo.png" width="800px">

 ## 🐟 Installation
 See [installation instructions](INSTALL.md).
-This branch uses onnx.
-You can try DWPose for ControlNet without mmcv.
+This branch uses onnx with cv2.
+You can try DWPose for ControlNet without extra dependency.

 ## 🚀 Results and Models
 ### 😎 DWPose on COCO.
 We release a series of DWPose models.